 The financial services sector is among the most advanced in adopting intelligent automation technologies.
 Banks are utilizing their up-to-date data storage to provide end-to-end services for customers, seamless connectivity between channels, and partnerships with other providers to enable immediate payments or loan processing.

 Gordon Bennie, MENA Financial Services Sector Leader, EY, says:

 “Financial services companies in the GCC are forging ahead in intelligent automation.
 Many are building on existing experience using RPA tools to automate back-office processes, such as automated loan approval, to find new sources of customer value.
 They too are partnering with telecommunications, as well as the retail sector, to build detailed profiles of their customers for personalized interactions.”

 The current extent and maturity of intelligent automation implementation may vary broadly between and within sectors.
 Still, the pace of change in the region has accelerated enormously this year as companies look to new technologies and collaborations that will help them address changes in customer behavior.

 Risks associated with digital transformation

 As companies move into rapidly emerging predictive technologies, they need to review and address information security, data privacy and ethics, the report highlights.

-Both public and private sector organizations will need to develop their own data governance models and develop ethical guidelines on how customer data is used in order to manage reputational risk.
+Both public and private sector organizations will need to develop their data governance models and ethical guidelines on how customer data is used to manage reputational risk.